 UN probes reports of 'serious harm to civilians' in Afghan airstrike

-KUNDUZ: The United Nations said on Tuesday (Apr 3) it was investigating "disturbing reports of serious harm to civilians" in an Afghan airstrike on a religious school that security sources say left dozens of children dead or wounded.
+KUNDUZ, Afghanistan: The United Nations said on Tuesday (Apr 3) it was investigating "disturbing reports of serious harm to civilians" in an Afghan airstrike on a religious school which according to security sources left dozens of children dead or wounded.

 Hundreds of people were attending a graduation ceremony at the madrassa in a Taliban-controlled district in northeastern Afghanistan on Monday when Afghan Air Force helicopters struck, witnesses have told AFP.